cybher-k/myglasses_OS/README.md

 ## What's this? 🧐

-This project is meant to be a full operating system intended to run on the x86_64 architecture.
+This project is meant to be a full 64bit operating system.
 If you came across this project just by coincidence and you have experience working on low-level systems, embedded systems, and related stuff, feel free to contribute and to contact me via Discord.

 The project is not intended to be finished in a short period of time, I'm currently a Computer Engineering student and I don't know everything, part of this